Who is welcome at the Unitarian Univeralist Fellowship of Centre County?

 What is Small Group Ministry?

 Small Group Ministry is a program of connection and community, fostering the deepening of spirituality and self-discovery.
 Small Group Ministry groups meet once a month in member's homes and each group has 8-10 members facilitated by a trained leader.
 The groups are a great way to make new friends and strengthen connections.
 A Small Group Ministry is a safe place to explore spiritual questions through everyday life experiences.
 You can join a Small Group Ministry anytime.
-Just contact Mark Hayes, Minister at (814) 237-7605 or by email
+Just contact our Minister at (814) 237-7605 or by email

 I care about social justice and want to help make the world a better place—will you help me do this?

 Unitarian Universalists have a long history of involvement in social justice causes.
 Abolition of slavery, women’s rights, health care, marriage equality, immigration reform, environmental justice, ethical eating, and education for the poor have been some of the movements on which Unitarians and Universalists have actively and courageously campaigned.
 Although you may find the members of our church walking many spiritual paths, we all believe that “deeds are more important than creeds.”
 Through our social justice initiatives we involve ourselves in the local community and beyond, finding many ways to create a better and more just world.

 - Meals for Centre House